shuiruge/nn4post/README.md

 [X] - Try to visuralize the weights, gradients, etc, to see why it get stuck,
       even though being more representable (with more peaks).

-[ ] - Write a parser that transforms the flatten model parameters back to the un-flatten.
+#[ ] - Write a parser that transforms the flatten model parameters back to the un-flatten.

+[ ] - Edward: write a template of variational inference with rich docstrings.

+[ ] - Test shadow neural network on fitting `sin()`.

-[ ] - Edward?
+[ ] - Test shadow nerual network on MNIST dataset, comparing with that by Nealson.